Asana/python-asana/README.md

 ### Basic Auth

-Create a client using your Asanna API key:
+Create a client using your Asana API key:

     client = pyasana.Client.basic_auth('ASANA_API_KEY')

 ### OAuth 2

-Asana supports OAuth 2. pyasana handles some of the details of the OAuth flow for you.
+Asana supports OAuth 2. `pyasana` handles some of the details of the OAuth flow for you.

 Create a client using your OAuth Client ID and secret: